Last reviewed 26 May 2020

-Within a few months the global coronavirus pandemic (COVID-19) has spread around the world and numbers continue to escalate in most affected countries.
+Within a few months the global coronavirus pandemic (COVID-19) has spread to almost every country in the world.
+In the UK at its peak, the number of patients in intensive care was estimated to be doubling every 3-4 days.
+Now numbers of new cases are beginning to decline in most affected countries.
 Deborah Bellamy reviews current the information available about the virus and what the public health concerns are for the UK.

 Current position on Coronavirus (COVID-19)